 - These awards support student and instructor travel costs incurred while visiting museum special exhibitions in the United States and worldwide.

-- Graduate and undergraduate art history classes are eligible to apply for funds to attend temporary museum exhibitions (not exhibitions on permanent display) in the United States and other countries.
+- Graduate and undergraduate art history classes are eligible to apply for funds to attend temporary museum exhibitions in the United States and other countries.
+Travel to see permanent collections is not eligible, nor would be performances and related ephemeral events.
 Exhibitions on any artist, period, or area of art history are eligible for funding.

 - Awards are made directly to institutions whose institutional membership in CAA is in good standing.

 - Applicant instructors must have individual membership in CAA and be in good standing.